GoogleCloudPlatform/ai-on-gke/benchmarks/65k-nodes-simulated-ai-workload.md

-# 65k GKE Benchmarks - Simulated AI workload
+# 65k GKE CPU Benchmarks - Simulated AI workload

-This repository contains the code and configuration files for benchmarking Google Kubernetes Engine (GKE) at a massive scale (65,000 nodes) with simulated AI workloads.
+This repository contains the code and configuration files for benchmarking Google Kubernetes Engine (GKE) at a massive scale (65,000 nodes) with simulated AI workloads via Terraform automation and ClusterLoader2 performance testing tool.

+You can find the current set of supported cluster deployments under `infra/65k-cpu-cluster` and the ClusterLoader2 benchmark under `benchmark/tools/CL2-benchmark`.

 ## Introduction